Constrained Boundary Labeling: Two is -complete

-Let $\varphi = (\mathcal{X}, C)$ be an instance of \PositiveOneThreeSat, consisting of $N$ variables $\mathcal{X} = \{x_1, \ldots, x_n\}$ and $M$ clauses $C = \{C_1, \ldots, C_M\}$ and let $\Instance(\varphi)$ be the instance of \KSCBLProblemShort{2} created by our reduction.
-We now argue the overall size of the created instance $\Instance(\varphi)$ and start with observing that we create one blocker for each of the $M$ clauses, i.e., we have in total $M$ blocker gadgets in the construction Hence, $\Instance(\varphi)$ consists of $11M + 2N$ sites and \candidatesText{}.
-Regarding the constraints, we have $4M$ grouping and $4M$ ordering constraints from the blockers.
-Furthermore, we introduced $4(N - 1)$ ordering constraints among the variables, $3M$ ordering constraints among clause sites and variable sites, and $11M$ ordering constraints to maintain the vertical order among sites from different gadgets.
-To determine the overall height of the instance, we observe that we place the last clause gadget at $y_M = 4N + 18(M - 1) + 13$.
+\proofsubparagraph*{\NP-hardness.} Let $\varphi = (\mathcal{X}, \mathcal{R})$ be an instance of \PositiveOneThreeSat, consisting of $N$ variables $\mathcal{X} = \{x_1, \ldots, x_N\}$ and $M$ clauses $\mathcal{R} = \{R_1, \ldots, R_M\}$.
+Furthermore, let $\Instance(\varphi)$ be the instance of \KSCBLProblemShort{2} obtained with the construction from above.
+We observe that we create one blocker for each of the $M$ clauses, i.e., we have in total $M$ blocker gadgets in the construction.
+Hence, $\Instance(\varphi)$ consists of $11M + 2N$ sites and \candidatesText{}.
+Regarding the constraints, we have~$4M$ grouping and $4M$ ordering constraints from the blockers.
+Furthermore, we introduced $4(N - 1)$ ordering constraints among the variables, $3M$ ordering constraints among clause-sites and variable-sites, and $11M$ ordering constraints to maintain the vertical order among sites from different gadgets.
+To bound the overall height of the instance, we observe that we place the last clause gadget at the $y$-coordinate $4N + 18(M - 1) + 13$.
 As it has a height of five, we conclude that the height of the instance, without the labels, is $4N + 18M$.
-For the width, we conclude that the blocker gadgets together take up a width of $4M + 6$.
-Furthermore, we observe that the sites for the variables are placed (horizontally) to the left and right of the sites for the clauses.
-To not interfere, with respect to general position, with the sites for the blocker gadgets, we must select a value for $x_r$ such that $x_r/2 -2M - N$, i.e., the $x$-coordinate of the left-most site for a variable, is right of $2M + 3$, i.e., the $x$-coordinate of the right-most site of a blocker-gadget.
-Similarly, $x_r/2 + 2M + N$, i.e., the $x$-coordinate of the right-most site for a variable, must be left of $x_r - 2M - 3$, i.e., the $x$-coordinate of the left-most site of a blocker-gadget.
-Setting $x_r = 8M + 2N + 8$ does the trick.
-Furthermore, observe that this also bounds the width of the instance and note that $x_r$ is an even integer.
-Finally, since we only used integer values for the coordinates of the sites and \candidatesText{}, we conclude that we can construct $\Instance(\varphi)$ on a grid of size that is bounded by a polynomial in the size of $\varphi$.
-Furthermore, we can readily observe that $\Instance(\varphi)$ is in general position and can be created in polynomial time with respect to the size of $\varphi$. \cref{fig:hardness-2-sided} gives an overview of the construction and it remains to show the correctness of our reduction.
+The width of the instance is equal to $x_r$, which we set to $8M + 2N + 8$.
+Finally, since we only used integer values for the coordinates of the sites and \candidatesText{}, we conclude that we can construct $\Instance(\varphi)$ on an integer grid of a size that is bounded polynomially in the size of $\varphi$.
+Furthermore, we can readily observe that $\Instance(\varphi)$ is in general position and can be created in polynomial time with respect to the size of $\varphi$.
+Recall \cref{fig:hardness-2-sided} for the following correctness arguments.